 Figuring out a system that works for you can not only save you a ton of time, but can be safer, cheaper, and more environmentally friendly.
 Instead of check-writing, envelope-stuffing, and stamp-licking, a few simple clicks will give you instant gratification.

 Automation helps a complicated process go on auto-pilot.
 It establishes recurring payments so you never miss a bill, it’s debited directly from your bank account on the day you choose, and it helps you treat savings accounts and seasonal expenses seriously.
-Take a few minutes to set up your system then kick back and watch it work.
+Take a few minutes to set up your system (while taking the necessary steps to protecting yourself and your finances, of course) then kick back and watch it work.
 What will you do with all the time you save?

 5. Do One Thing Differently